Short Advanced Reading Comprehension Test 40 With MCQs and Answers

 Question 22 |

-The criminal justice system has three differently organized parts: the police, the courts and corrections.
+The criminal justice system has three differently organized parts: the police, the courts, and corrections.
 Each has separate tasks.
-But, these parts are by no means independent of each other.
+However, these parts are by no means independent of each other.
 The courts must deal with those whom the police arrest; the business of corrections is to reform those delivered to it by the courts.
-However, it is not certain whether convicts can actually be reformed at all this way.
+However, it is not certain whether convicts can actually be reformed in this way.

 The writer ______.